The Taking of Pelham One Two Three (1974 film): Plot

 In New York City, four men wearing similar disguises and carrying concealed weapons board the same downtown 6 train, "Pelham 1-2-3," at different stations.
-Using their code names Mr. Blue, Mr. Green, Mr. Grey and Mr. Brown, they take eighteen people, including the conductor and an off-duty undercover police officer, hostage in the front car.
+Using their code names Mr. Blue, Mr. Green, Mr. Grey and Mr. Brown, they take 18 people, including the conductor and an off-duty undercover police officer, hostage in the front car.

-Communicating over the radio with New York City Transit Police lieutenant Zachary Garber, Blue demands that a $1 million ransom be delivered within exactly one hour or he will kill one hostage for every minute it is late.
-Green sneezes periodically, to which Garber always responds, "Gesundheit."
+Communicating over the radio with New York City Transit Police lieutenant Zachary Garber, Blue demands that a $1 million (Note: Approximately $6.8 million in 2026.) ransom be delivered within exactly one hour or he will kill one hostage for every minute it is late.
+Green occasionally sneezes due to a cold, to which Garber always responds, "Gesundheit".
 Garber, Lt.
 Rico Patrone and others cooperate while speculating about the hijackers' escape plan.
-Garber surmises that one hijacker must be a former motorman because the hijackers uncoupled the head car and parked it farther down the tunnel below 28th Street.
+Garber surmises that one hijacker must be a former motorman because the hijackers uncoupled the head car and parked it further down the tunnel below 28th Street.

 Conversations between the hijackers reveal that Blue is a former British Army colonel and was a mercenary in Africa; Green was a motorman who lost his job after being caught in a drug bust; and Blue does not trust Grey, who was ousted from the Mafia for being erratic.
 Unexpectedly, Grey guns down a transit supervisor from Grand Central as he approaches the hijacked train.

-The ransom is transported uptown in a speeding police car that crashes well before arriving at 28th Street.
-As the deadline is reached, Garber bluffs Blue by claiming that the money has reached the station entrance and just has to be walked down the tunnel to the train.
+The ransom is transported uptown in a speeding police car that crashes before arriving at 28th Street.
+As the deadline is reached, Garber tricks Blue by claiming that the money has reached the station entrance and just has to be walked down the tunnel to the train.
 Meanwhile, a police motorcycle arrives with the ransom.
 As two patrolmen carry the money down the tunnel, one of the many police snipers in the tunnel shoots at Brown, and the hijackers exchange gunfire with them.
 In retaliation, Blue kills the conductor.

 The money is delivered and divided among the hijackers.
 Blue orders Garber to restore power to the subway line, set the signals to green all the way to South Ferry, and clear the police from stations along the route.
-Before this is done, however, Green moves the train farther south.
+Before this is done, however, Green moves the train further south.
 When Garber becomes alarmed, Blue explains that he wanted more distance from the police inside the tunnel.